springernature/vpat/nature.md

 - **Partially Supports**: Some functionality of the product does not meet the criterion.
 - **Does Not Support**: The majority of product functionality does not meet the criterion.
 - **Not Applicable**: The criterion is not relevant to the product.
 - **Not Evaluated**: The product has not been evaluated against the criterion.
-This can be used only in WCAG 2.0 Level AAA.
+This can be used only in WCAG 2.1 Level AAA.

-## WCAG 2.0 Report
+## WCAG 2.1 Report

 Tables 1 and 2 also document conformance with:
-- EN 301 549: Chapter 9 - Web, Chapter 10 - Non-Web documents, Section 11.2.1- Non-Web Software (excluding closed functionality), and Section 11.2.2 - Non-Web Software (closed functionality).
+- EN 301 549:  Chapter 9 - Web, Sections 10.1-10.4 of Chapter 10 - Non-Web documents, and Sections 11.1-11.4 and 11.8.2 of Chapter 11 - Non-Web Software (open and closed functionality), and Sections 12.1.2 and 12.2.4 of Chapter 12 – Documentation
 - Revised Section 508: Chapter 5 – 501.1 Scope, 504.2 Content Creation or Editing, and Chapter 6 – 602.3 Electronic Support Documentation.

-**Note**: When reporting on conformance with the WCAG 2.0 Success Criteria, they are scoped for full pages, complete processes, and accessibility-supported ways of using technology as documented in the [WCAG 2.0 Conformance Requirements](https://www.w3.org/TR/WCAG20/#conformance-reqs).
+**Note**: When reporting on conformance with the WCAG 2.x Success Criteria, they are scoped for full pages, complete processes, and accessibility-supported ways of using technology as documented in the [WCAG 2.1 Conformance Requirements](https://www.w3.org/TR/WCAG21/#conformance-reqs).

 ### Table 1: Success Criteria, Level A